CodyTseng/nostr-relay-tray/README.md

                         │
                         ▼
                 ┌───────────────┐
-                │  Block Rules  │  ✖ If blocked, event is rejected.
+                │  Block Rules  │  ❌ If blocked, event is rejected.
                 └───────────────┘
                         │ (not blocked)
                         ▼
    ┌─────────────────────────────────────────┐
-   │         Second Layer Filtering          │
-   │        (Only one needs to pass)         │ ├─────────────┬─────────────┬─────────────┤
+   │         Only one needs to pass          │ ├─────────────┬─────────────┬─────────────┤
    │ Allow Rules │     WoT     │     PoW     │
    └─────────────┴─────────────┴─────────────┘